Coco Chanel: Talking Fashion with Jérôme Kaplan

 Using a pair of staircases enabled us to showcase Chanel’s love affairs and the comings and goings of the men in her life, from the departure of Etienne Balsan to the arrival of Boy Capel.
 I loved the way Annabelle choreographed so creatively and extensively with the stairs.

 There are other transformative pieces in the ballet too.
-Simple chairs, all hanging dramatically from the ceiling, become exquisite chandeliers to showcase the home and lifestyle of the wealthy Balsan.
-The seamstress tables also play a big choreographic role, in the scene about Coco’s empire.
+Simple chairs, hanging dramatically from the ceiling, become exquisite chandeliers to showcase the home and lifestyle of the wealthy Balsan.
+The seamstress tables also play a big choreographic role in the scene about Coco’s empire.

 Coco Chanel: The Life of a Fashion Icon, relives fashion history through dance.
 How much did you reference history and what influence did it have on your costume designs?

-At the Palais Galleria we saw a wonderful collection of Chanel’s fashion and designs over the years, and gathered so much inspiration for the sets and costumes.
-Firstly, we looked at Chanel’s style, which was very simple.
-Then we looked a little closer, and when you look deeply, you see that her simplicity is elegance.
+At the Palais Galleria we saw an exquisite collection of Chanel’s fashion and designs over the years, and gathered inspiration from her simple yet elegant style for the sets and costumes.
 Chanel believed that less is more and that women shouldn’t be disguised.

 Chanel’s famous black dress was the most important historically.
 It gave women the freedom to break free from the traditional corsets, which were very stiff, uncomfortable, and impractical.
-Moreover, ladies needed help to put them on, so only the rich could afford to buy the dresses of that time.
-Chanel, in contrast, made something very simple that any woman could wear.
+Moreover, ladies needed help to dress, so only the rich could afford to buy the couture of that time.
+Chanel, in contrast, created minimalist fashion that any woman could wear.
 Her designs were about giving women freedom, especially the freedom to work.
 Chanel became very famous after the First World War, where women did a lot for their country and wanted to keep working.
 They were liberated.
 And Chanel was part of that revolution.

 Chanel was her own muse and tested fashion on herself first.
 Take her famous Breton look, with the white pants.
 She took inspiration from the sailors she saw in Deauville and re-created the look on herself.
 Chanel’s designs were not only simple and elegant, but practical.
 Think about her shoes; they are white with a black tip, so they never get dirty.